P. Ipsens Enke: International success under Louise and Berthel Ipsen (1860–1900)

 Ipsen died in 1860.
 His widow continued the company with Hermann Bonfils as manager.
 Peter and Louise Ipsen's son, Bertel Ipsen (1846-1917), became an apprentice under Bonfils om 1861.
 He became the formal manager of the company when Bonfils was drafted in 1865 but his mother continued to play a central role in the operations.

 The company was represented on the Nordic exhibitions in Malmö in 1861 and Stockholm in 1866 and at the Exposition Universelle in Paris in 1756 and The Great Exhibition in London in 1870.
 In 1871, P. Ipsens Enke was granted the predicate Purveyor to the Court of Denmark.
-The company won a fold medal at a competition in Amsterdam in 1877.
+The company won a gold medal at a competition in Amsterdam in 1877.